RSS

 Landscaping

 How does your landscaping measure up compared to the rest of the neighbourhood?
 If you guess it would rate below-average, make a few adjustments.
 You might want to consider buying some bushes and planting them around the property.
 If the problem with your yard is not a case of too little greenery but rather too much, get out the pruning shears.
 The purpose of landscaping is to complement the home, not hide it.
 Overgrown shrubs should be sheared to a height near the bottom of the windows.
 Remove any ivy clinging to the side of the house.
-Tree limbs should be high enough that you are able to walk beneath.
+Tree limbs should be high enough that you can walk beneath.
 Trim any branches that bar the way.
 Your lawn should be freshly cut and watered and an even colour.
 If there are brown spots, make sure you begin to remedy this well in advance of putting the house on the market.
-You may want to re-sod areas, and you need to make sure these spots are given enough time to grow, so they will match the existing lawn.
+You may want to re-sod areas, and you need to make sure these spots are given enough time to grow so that they will match the existing lawn.
 Rake up any leaves or grass cuttings.
 Planting a few flowers is an easy way to add colour and vibrancy to your yard, enhancing the first impression of your home.
 Invest in a full flat of mature, colourful flowers, such as petunias or periwinkles, which last the length of the growing season.
-If you do not have an area in which to plant flowers, consider purchasing a few flower pots for your porch and planting flowers or blooming plants.
+If you do not have an area to plant flowers, consider purchasing a few flower pots for your porch and planting flowers or blooming plants.

 House Exterior